Emily3403/OperatingSystem/README.md

 - `sudo pacman -S git-lfs`
 - `sudo dnf install git-lfs`
 - `sudo apt install git-lfs`

-...
+- ...

-Now you will be able to clone.
+Now you will be able to clone the repository.

 ## Running with QEMU